8VAC40-31-160. Certification criteria for all postsecondary schools.

 d.
 A student who withdraws after completing more than three quartiles (75%) of the program shall not be entitled to a refund.

-12. Expenses incurred by students for instructional supplies, tools, activities, library, rentals, service charges, deposits, and all other charges are not required to be considered in tuition refund computations when these expenses have been represented separately to the student in the enrollment contract and catalogue, or other documents, prior to enrollment in the course or program.
-The school shall adopt and adhere to reasonable policies regarding the handling of these expenses when calculating the refund.
+10. Expenses incurred by students for instructional supplies, tools, activities, library, rentals, service charges, deposits, and all other charges are not required to be considered in tuition refund computations when these expenses have been represented separately to the student in the enrollment contract and catalog prior to enrollment in the course or program.

 a.
 Be identified as part of the approved curriculum of the school and be specified in terms of expected learning outcomes in a written training plan.